How To Rebuild Confidence In Your Marketable Skills

 How Life Experience Can Increase Self-Confidence

 Another really, really cool example, there’s a ton of women who teach English to children in China online in the morning before their kids are even awake.
-I have a few friends from church who are doing that, who are in the single mom, trying to figure out what’s next group.
+I have a few friends from church who are doing that, who are in the single mom, trying to figure out what’s next.
 It’s been a really good bridge to their next thing.

 There aren’t limits.
 I don’t think this is probably the best thing to do if you’re trying to put food on the table, because it’s really, really tough to find consistency in the beginning, but I will say that I can name off the top of my head five friends who quit their 9 to 5 jobs because that side hustle ended up giving them more flexibility and more money in the long run.